Southern pygmy perch: Distribution

-Southern pygmy perch are endemic to temperate rivers systems in southeastern Australia, especially the Murray-Murrumbidgee river system from Brinagagee bear Darlington Point in New South Wales, in Victoria (Australia) west to Ewens Ponds in South Australia.
+Southern pygmy perch are endemic to temperate rivers systems in southeastern Australia, especially the Murray-Murrumbidgee river system from Brinagagee near Darlington Point in New South Wales, in Victoria, west to Ewens Ponds in South Australia.
 They also occur on Flinders Island and on King Island in the Bass Strait and in the northward draining rivers in Tasmania.

 Habitat and biology

 Southern pygmy perch are found in a wide variety of freshwater habitats so long as they have aquatic vegetation.
-They can be found in both still or slow flowing waters and they have been recorded in low current streams, lakes, billabongs, ditches, impoundments, swamps and ephemeral wetlands.
+They can be found in both still or slow-flowing waters and they have been recorded in low current streams, lakes, billabongs, ditches, impoundments, swamps and ephemeral wetlands.
 In all of these habitat they prefer the vegetated marginal areas.

-It is a mainly carnivorous species with its diet mostly consisting of small invertebrates such as mosquito larvae and other aquatic insects, as well as Daphnia and other crustaceans.
+It is a mainly carnivorous species with diet mostly consisting of small invertebrates such as mosquito larvae and other aquatic insects, as well as Daphnia and other crustaceans.
 As they mature they prey on larger insects including mayflies but their small mouth means that they do not consume many other fishes.

 Southern pygmy perch attain sexual maturity during the first year after hatching, mature males are mature at about 30 mm and females at around 33 mm.
 The breeding season runs from the late winter into the early spring once the water temperatures rise above 16 °C. Breeding males are territorial and defend a small area of water from other males.
 The female lays small clutches of eggs in the aquatic vegetation or onto the riverbed within the male's territory.
 These hatch into larvae of 3-4mm in length 2-4 days after fertilisation.